Patseroni/Assignment-2_Startpage-Escape-Rooms/filterTest-protocol.md

 # Test Case A: Search Title
 1. Browse to the page
+2. Click the button "Filter Challenges"
-2. Make sure no other filter is activated before testing
+3. Make sure no other filter is activated before testing
-3. Write the title of a challenge of your choise in the input box
+4. Write the title of a challenge of your choise in the input box
-4. Delete the text in the input box
+5. Delete the text in the input box

 Expected:
 * The challenge displayed should have the title